Are you or someone you know

 -

 Listen with empathy and compassion.
-This is very important.
+This is so important.

 - Be aware that their calls and devices may be monitored and be conscious of what you ask or say.

 - Listen without judgement, without asking why they stay, and without criticism.
-Avoid self-serving questions.
+Avoid self-serving questions that ask for personal details.

-- Offer them community resources available (down below) or offer to drop off food and other necessities if you are able to.
+- Offer them community resources available and safety planning tips (see below) or offer to drop off food and other necessities if you are able to.

-- Follow up with them at their convenience, even if you are eager to hear back from them.
-Avoid becoming upset if they make decisions that you don't understand.
+- Follow up at their convenience, even if you are eager to hear from them.
+Avoid becoming upset if they make decisions you don't understand.

 If you are in immediate danger,